mchenliu/Capstone_Project_Spotify_Data_Analysis/2_Exploratory_Data_Analysis/README.md

        - Podcasts being played as **background music**.

   *What's Next:*
-  I found outlying tracks by filtering out tracks minutes played more than 50 minuets.
-There are 2577 results.
-Most of them are podcasts by top played shows.
-Therefore, I believe the data is not unusual.
+  I identified outlying shows by filtering for shows with more than 50 minutes of playtime.
+This resulted in 2,577 entries, most of which were podcasts from top-played shows.
+Therefore, I conclude that this data is not unusual.
     ```python
   outliers = podcast_episodes_df[podcast_episodes_df['minutes_played'] > 50]
   print(outliers[['show_name','minutes_played']])